-Materials to support you in addition to Group Tutoring, TA Review Sessions, DentMent Meetings, and other Enrichment Programming are available in the 2024 OHS Blackboard Course Site.
+Materials to support you in addition to Group Tutoring, TA Review Sessions, DentMent Meetings, and other Enrichment Programming are available on the 2025 OHS Blackboard Course Site.
 We encourage you to use this site often as a resource as we will post material there often.